barneyonline/ha-multi-zone-climate/README.md

 - **Active Days** – days of the week when the schedule is enabled.
 - **Climate Head-Unit** – the shared climate entity to control.
 - **Temperature & Humidity Thresholds** – values that trigger heating, cooling or dry mode.
-- **Zone Configuration** – choose each zone's damper switch then add one or more temperature and humidity sensors (up to eight zones).
+- **Zone Configuration** – edit the YAML list of zones to specify each zone's damper switch and one or more temperature and/or humidity sensors.
+Optional overrides let you adjust thresholds per zone.
+Up to eight zones are supported.
 - **Enable/Override Flags** – input_boolean entities used to enable the schedule and to pause it manually.
-- **Damper Update Delay** – seconds to wait between damper adjustments.
+- **Damper Update Delay** – seconds to wait between zone damper changes.
 - **Hysteresis Values** – optional buffers before heating, cooling or drying engage.
 - **Zone Overrides** – per-zone thresholds and optional area selection.